genesiscommunitysuccess/docs/docs/03_server-modules/03_request-server/02_basics.md

 ### Where block

 The `where` block enables you to specify the conditions for which data should be returned.
 The `where` block can take two optional parameters:
-* instrumentDetails - this represents a row from the table or view
+* row - this represents a row from the table or view
 * parameters - this a GenesisSet that holds the parameters that are passed on the request; the parameters can be accessed by using the GenesisSet getters to access named parameters

 In this contrived example below, the `where` block filters rows whose instrumentCode is not equal to "ALLL3" and the request parameter "ALTERNATE_TYPE" is either "RIC" or "BLOOMBERG".